clipperhouse/jargon/README.md

 **one** technology, but databases naively see three words.

 ## Prior art
 This is effectively a problem of synonyms.
-Search-oriented databases like Elastic handle this problem with analyzers.
+Search-oriented databases like Elastic handle this problem with [analyzers](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html).

-In NLP, it’s handled by stemmers or lemmatizers.
+In NLP, it’s handled by [stemmers](https://en.wikipedia.org/wiki/Stemming) or [lemmatizers](https://en.wikipedia.org/wiki/Lemmatisation).

+The approach is to process text, replacing variations of a term (manager, management, managing) with a canonical version.

-##Who’s it for?
+## Who’s it for?
 Dunno yet, but some ideas…

 - Data scientists doing NLP on unstructured data, who want to ensure consistency of terms